galantelab/tipseq_hunter/README.md

 `$ git clone https://github.com/galantelab/tipseq_hunter.git`

-> TIPseqHunter needs biological annotation files that end up to occupy a few gigabytes.
-In order to handle these files, we created a gzipped tarball which is currently hosted in AWS.
-So, to successfully build the image, it is necessary to pass the variable `tarball_url`, which may point to the tarball URL, to the **docker build** command.
+> TIPseqHunter needs biological annotation files that occupy a few gigabytes.
+In order to deal with these files, we created a gzipped tarball which is currently hosted in AWS.
+So, to successfully build the docker image, it is required to define the variable `tarball_url`, which may point to the tarball URL, to the **docker build** command.

 Inside the tipseq_hunter folder, build the image:

 `$ docker build --build-arg tarball_url=https://bioinfohsl-webusers.s3.amazonaws.com/tmiller/tipseq_hunter_data.tar.gz -t tipseqhunter .`

-Or better, use the [`Makefile`](https://github.com/galantelab/tipseq_hunter/blob/master/Makefile) inside tipseq_hunter folder:
+Another and better option is using the [`Makefile`](https://github.com/galantelab/tipseq_hunter/blob/master/Makefile) inside tipseq_hunter folder:

 `$ make build`